Abhishek-1Bhatt/Parameter-Estimation-And-MPI/README.md

 ### Distributed Computing with MPI.jl

 MPI.jl is the julia interface for utilising the Message Passing Interface standard in a High Performance Cluster.
 It allows the same program to be run on different nodes of a High Performance Cluster(Distributed SPMD).
 But it can also be used in a single node(like a pc) to communicate between multiple processes.
-This is what has been shown in this [script](https://github.com/Abhishek-1Bhatt/Parameter-Estimation-And-MPI/blob/main/mpass.jl) where I have used two processes to generate the Bandwidth vs Message Size Plot by having two processes send each other 2^n length arrays of Int8(1 byte) values.
+This is what has been shown in this [script](https://github.com/Abhishek-1Bhatt/Parameter-Estimation-And-MPI/blob/main/mpass.jl) where I have used two processes to generate the Bandwidth vs Message Size Plot by having two processes send each other 2^n length arrays(n=1:25) of Int8(1 byte) values.
 Send-Receive is one of the many types of communications which can be done through MPI called Point-to-Point communication.
 Other methods of communication are Gather, Scatter, Reduce and Broadcast.

 The two processes give two plots as output, as shown,